-Many consumers share bank data to use services like Venmo and Mint.
+Many consumers share bank data to use services like Venmo.
 Depending on how many outside apps you use, it can be quite taxing to remember which company has what bank data.
 So a number of banks are trying to help customers understand where it’s going by changing the way data is shared behind the scenes.

-“We are seeing a lot more banks offer that functionality that gives consumers proactive control over where their data is going,” ABA’s Morgan says.
-“It’s not just the added security … But it’s also the importance of transparency so you see where your data is going, how it is being used and [controlled], the ability to turn off this thing when you are no longer using the service.”
+“We are seeing a lot more banks offer that functionality that gives consumers proactive control over where their data is going,” says Rob Morgan, senior vice president of emerging technologies at the American Bankers Association.
+“It’s not just the added security … but it’s also the importance of transparency so you see where your data is going, how it is being used and [controlled], the ability to turn off this thing when you are no longer using the service,” Morgan adds.

-At Wells Fargo, for example, customers are able to see recurring payments connected to payment cards and can turn their cards on and off under one hub, called Control Tower.
+At Wells Fargo, for example, customers are able to see recurring payments connected to payment cards.

 7. Giving you tailored options

 Mobile banking can offer services to those who might historically have been overlooked or who are untrusting of traditional banks.